-One of the features of Wix’s business paid plan is the access to Wix’s e-commerce platform that allows you to sell merchandise, subscriptions, digital products, and product bundles online.
+One of the features of Wix’s business paid plan is access to Wix’s e-commerce platform, which allows you to sell merchandise, subscriptions, digital products, and product bundles online.

 This e-commerce platform contains features such as an app market where you can get added functionality to your store, a multichannel feature that lets you sell on various social media platforms, and advanced e-commerce tools.